damienmckenna/twitter/README.txt

 Introduction
 ============
 Twitter module allows listing tweets in blocks or pages.
 Its integration with Views opens the door to all sorts of formatting (ie. as an automatic slideshow with views_slideshow).
+It also provides useful input filters to easily link Twitter accounts and searches within text.

-Other submodules allow posting to twitter, executing actions when tweeting or login with a Twitter account.
+Twitter's submodules allow posting to twitter, executing actions/rules when tweeting or login with a Twitter account.

 OAuth
 =====